Figure out what your office needs to fire up activity based work before you dive into it.

 If you were considering taping up a piece of paper on a few desks that says, “Hot Desk,” you may want to rethink your strategy.
 You’re asking your company to make a huge change in the way they work.
 At the very least, get them the right tools.

-With desk booking software, you can decide which desks are available for short term (hot-desking) or long term (hoteling) desk reservations, without having to get up from your own desk.
+With a desk booking solution, you can decide which desks are available for short term (hot-desking) or long term (hoteling) desk reservations, without having to get up from your own desk.
 You can also select which teams will be hot-desking so that permanent seaters can stay, well, seated.
 The Move/Ad/Change (MAC) process suddenly becomes self-serve.

 From there, employees will simply log in and choose their own desking adventure.
 All in a platform that is trustworthy and easy to use.